ULHPC/ulhpc-docs/docs/hpc-schools.md

 Feel free to only attend the second day session if:

 - You can connect to the ULHPC
-- You are confortable with the command line interface
+- You are comfortable with the command line interface

 Limited spots available per session (usually 30 max).